mdn/content/files/en-us/web/http/methods/post/index.md

 As described in the HTTP 1.1 specification, `POST` is designed to allow a uniform method to cover the following functions:

 - Annotation of existing resources
-- Posting a message to a bulletin board, newsgroup, mailing list, or similar group of articles;
+- Posting a message to a bulletin board, newsgroup, mailing list, or similar group of articles
-- Adding a new user through a signup modal;
+- Adding a new user through a signup form
-- Providing a block of data, such as the result of submitting a form, to a data-handling process;
+- Providing a block of data, such as the result of submitting a form, to a data-handling process
-- Extending a database through an append operation.
+- Extending a database through an append operation

 <table class="properties">
   <tbody>